 Our top picks for small businesses are NordPass, 1Password, and Bitwarden, with NordPass leading as our #1 pick for small businesses.
 NordPass offers advanced security features, is from a trusted name in cybersecurity, and is affordable for independent businesses.

-These password managers provide comprehensive security features and boast user-friendly interfaces and competitive pricing, making them the ideal choice for businesses seeking to bolster their online security posture.
+These password managers offer comprehensive security features, user-friendly interfaces, and competitive pricing, making them the ideal choice for businesses seeking to bolster their online security posture.

 Learn more about our experience with these recommended security solutions and which password manager is right for your business.